ac524/flashcard/USERSTORIES.md

-# Flash Cards User Stories
+# Flashcards User Stories

 AS a USER
-I WANT to be able to CREATE Flash Cards
+I WANT to be able to CREATE Flashcards

 AS a User
 I WANT to be able to view all of their created flash cards